 Server options Meaning pid-file[=file] Write the PID of the server to a file named server.pid in the directory specified by P4R00T , or write the PID to the file specified by file .
 This makes it easier to identify a server instance among many.
 The file parameter can be a complete path specification.
 The file does not have to reside in P4R00T. -xi Irreversibly reconfigure the Perforce server (and its metadata) to operate in Unicode mode.
 Do not use this option unless you know you require Unicode mode.
 See the Release Notes and Internationalization Notes for details. -xu Run database upgrades and exit.
 This will no longer run automatically if there are fewer than 1000 changelists.
 Upgrades must be run manually unless the server is a DVCS personal server; in this case, any upgrade steps are run automatically. -xv Run low-level database validation and quit. -xvU Run fast verification; do not lock database tables, and verify only that the unlock count for each table is zero. -xD [serverID] Display (or set) the server's serverID (stored in the server.id file) and exit.
 General options Meaning -h, -?
 Print help message. -V Print version number. -A auditlog Specify an audit log file.
 Overrides P4AUDIT setting.
 Default is null. -Id description A server description for use with p4 server .
 Overrides P4DESCRIPTION setting. -In name A server name for use with p4 configure .
 Overrides P4NAME setting. -J journal Specify a journal file.
 Overrides P4JOURNAL setting.
 Default is journal.
 (Use -J off to disable journaling.) -L log Specify a log file.
-Overrides P4L0G setting.
+Overrides P4LOG setting.
 Default is STDERR. -p port Specify a port to listen to.
 Overrides P4PORT.
 Default 1666. -r root Specify the server root directory.
 Overrides P4R00T.
 Default is current working directory.

 General options Meaning -v subsystem=level Set trace options.
 Overrides value P4DEBUG setting.
-Default is null. -C1 Force the service to operate in case-insensitive mode on a normally case-sensitive platform.
-Checkpointing options Meaning -c command Lock database tables, run command , unlock the tables, and exit. -jc [prefix] Journal-create; checkpoint and .md5 file, and save/truncate journal. -jd file Journal-checkpoint; create checkpoint and .md5 file without saving/truncating journal. -jj [prefix] Journal-only; save and truncate journal without checkpointing. -jr file Journal-restore; restore metadata from a checkpoint and/or journal file.
+Default is null. -C1 Force the service to operate in case-insensitive mode on a normally case-sensitive platform. pid-file[=name] Write the server's PID to the specified file.
+Default name for the file is server.pid

+Checkpointing options Meaning -c command Lock database tables, run command , unlock the tables, and exit. -jc [prefix] Journal-create; checkpoint and .md5 file, and save/truncate journal.
+In this case, your checkpoint and journal files are named prefix.ckp.n and prefix.jnl.n respectively, where prefix is as specified on the command line and n is a sequence number.
+If no prefix is specified, the default filenames checkpoint.n and journal.n are used.
+You can store checkpoints and journals in the directory of your choice by specifying the directory as part of the prefix.
+Warning If you use this option, it must be the last option on the command line. -jd file Journal-checkpoint; create checkpoint and .md5 file without saving/truncating journal. -jj [prefix] Journal-only; save and truncate journal without checkpointing. -jr file Journal-restore; restore metadata from a checkpoint and/or journal file.
 If you specify the -r \$P4R00T option on the command line, the -r option must precede the -jr option. -jv file Verify the integrity of the checkpoint or journal specified by file as follows: • Can the checkpoint or journal be read from start to finish? • If it's zipped can it be successfully unzipped? • If it has an MD5 file with its MD5, does it match? • Does it have the expected header and trailer?
 This command does not replay the journal.
-Use the $-z$ option with the $-jv$ option to verify the integrity of compressed journals or compressed checkpoints.